 This article was written by Adam Hatch - UC Berkeley graduate, son of a teacher, brother of a teacher, and a teacher himself.
 Adam started a unique English school in Taipei, Taiwan, where kids learn to research and write articles in English.
 The articles are published on the first ever English newspaper written by kids in Taiwan, called the Taipei Teen Tribune.

 DO YOU WANT TO WRITE FOR BORED TEACHERS?
-SEND YOUR SUBMISSION TO: BLOG@BOREDTEACHERS.COM!
+CHECK OUT OUR GUIDELINES & SEND YOUR SUBMISSION TO: BLOG@BOREDTEACHERS.COM!

 When it comes to pay, teachers make very little, even if they actually “make” more than just about everyone else.
 That needs to change.
 The teaching profession faces a gamut of myths and untruths, especially about their pay, that help to keep many wonderful and deserving teachers in a perpetual state of barely scraping by.
 Here are the most important reasons why it’s time to pay teachers more: